Help:Competent Cell Test Kit

 - Do triplicates (3 each) of each concentration if possible, so you can calculate an average colony yield.

-- Spin down the DNA tubes from the Competent Cell Test Kit/Transformation Efficiency Kit to collect all of the DNA into the bottom of each tube prior to use.
+- Spin down the DNA tubes containing your controls to collect all of the DNA into the bottom of each tube prior to use.
 A quick spin of 20-30 seconds at 8,000-10,000 rpm will be sufficient.
-Note: There should be 50 µL of DNA in each tube sent in the Kit.

 - Pipet 1 µL of DNA into each microcentrifuge tube.